earthgecko/skyline/docs/analyzer.rst

 not want your algorithm to be tied into the Skyline `CONSENSUS` methodology or maintain the core algorithms files yourself.
-Therefore the easier and preferred method is to use the :mod:`settings.CUSTOM_ALGORITHMS` functionality, which always you to load any Python source algorithm file you want and define the algorithm in terms of `CONSENSUS` and what namespaces to run it against.
+Therefore the easier and preferred method is to use the :mod:`settings.CUSTOM_ALGORITHMS` functionality, which allows you to load any Python source algorithm file you want and define the algorithm in terms of `CONSENSUS` and what namespaces to run it against.

 See `Custom algorithms <algorithms/custom-algorithms.html>`__